hang-kim-stat/Bayesian-Meta/README.md

 ### `Simulation_2` directory

 The directory contains R codes for the simulation study in Section 4.2.
-Its structure is the same as that of the `Simulation_1` directory.
+Its structure is the same as that of `Simulation_1` directory.

 ### `I-WIP_Application_CodeOnly.R` file